 Just south of Lake Isabella in Bodfish, California sits a collection of old mining buildings arranged around a large courtyard.
 These ramshackle structures date as far back as the 1850s.
-They all hail from an era when gold fever struck the region.
+They hail from an era when gold fever struck the region.
 The towns all quickly became abandoned as gold deposits dried up.
 The various buildings were collected by the Dave and Arvilla Mills family and were relocated to this site.

-One of the buildings on the road host a little antique shop with some very unique finds.
+One of the buildings on the road hosts a little antique shop with some very unique finds.
 Admission is $5.50 for adults, $4.50 for children five to 12, kids five and under get in for free.